‘Pen Destroyed’ Stratagem

 That’s speed running then, she thought.
 I honor him by learning it.
 If he had known he would’ve been a runner.
 It’s a pen versus potential.
 Simple.
 It didn’t feel so simple when Bombi returned to the edge of the Gone Basin and held the tool out over its swirling darkness.

 “Time is everything Bombi,” Chagrinn chided her.
 He was disappearing into the crowd of strange figures.
 She decided forcing the decision was his version of kindness.
 She could torture herself over it for months otherwise.
-She loosened her fingers.
-The pen dropped from her hand and sank without a splash into the Basin.
+Her fingers loosened.
+The pen dropped from her hand and sank without a splash into the basin.
 Gone in an instant.
 As she hoped, there was no time to grieve; she had to run and push to catch up to the newer freer hope in her life.

 Once she was next to him, Chagrinn turned and examined her up and down.
 His eyes narrowed.
 He pushed a bag into her hands and told her to carry it.
 They pushed their way through the crowd and away from the Gone Basin.